wp-plugins/form-maker/readme.txt

 PayPal integration (commercial version) allows you to add PayPal features into the form, thus making it possible to use the Form Maker as a great tool for creating donation forms, whereas Survey Tools form field allows creating manageable questionnaire forms.

-This form builder uses standard Captcha, as well as possibility to add Google standard ReCaptcha to build the forms safer.
+This form builder has a Captcha field to protect from spam with two options: a simple Captcha and ReCaptcha (the famous Captcha by Google).

 ###IMPORTANT: If you think you found a bug in Form Maker or have any problem or question concerning Form Maker, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).